 5. Use Lipstick for Everything

-A great French-girl makeup routine shouldn’t take a lot of time or effort.
+A great French-girl makeup routine shouldn’t take a lot of time or effort, and French lipsticks are some of the best around to use in multiple ways.
 “Use your lipstick for almost everything.
 You can use it on your lips, on your cheeks as a blush, and even on your eyes.
 You end up with a makeup look that ties in really nicely that is really quick to do,” says Ciezkowska.
 For a versatile lipstick, look for a wearable nude or blush pink that will work well for a monochromatic look.

 6. Liquid Formulas Reign Supreme